2017 – 2018

 Students' play will be respectful.
 Kicking, hitting or taking away another student's ball is unacceptable behavior.
 Taking turns, sharing and including others in a game are great ways to make friends and have a good time on the playground.

-Students' personal items (e.g. toys) should remain at home to avoid damage or loss (unless specific permission is given).
+Students' personal items (e.g. toys, cell phones, etc) should remain at home to avoid damage or loss (unless specific permission is given).

 Students must pay for damaged or lost property (both school and personal).